Responsible Investment

 Ms. Organick holds a B.A. (magna cum laude) in Economics and French from Occidental College.
 She speaks English and French.

-Mr. Toy joined 57 Stars in 2007, and is the Chief Compliance Officer of the firm and as such is a nonvoting member of the 57 Stars Investment Committee.
-He oversees all aspects of the firm’s regulatory obligations as a Registered Investment Adviser in the US and as an investment manager in the markets where the firm invests and raises capital.
-He participates in deal structuring and contract negotiations on investments in Emerging Markets globally, and manages numerous parts of the firm’s operations, from contractual relations with potential and actual investors, lenders, and service providers, to the maintenance of the firm’s infrastructure and presence in locations overseas.
+Ms. Sullivan joined 57 Stars in 2022.
+She is the Chief Compliance Officer of the firm and as such is a nonvoting member of the 57 Stars Investment Committee.
+She is responsible for all aspects of the firm’s regulatory obligations as a Registered Investment Adviser in the US and manages numerous aspects of the firm’s legal matters and operations, from contractual relations with potential and actual investors, lenders, and service providers, to the administration of the firm’s technology and presence in locations overseas.